Recent CSCS Green Card Changes

 The Two-Year Standard:

-For all new applicants, CSCS Green Cards will now be issued with a two-year validity period.
-This reinforces the CSCS’s commitment to ensuring workers’ health and safety knowledge remains current.
+For all new applicants, CSCS Green Cards are now issued with a two-year validity period.
+This reinforces the construction skills certification scheme standards that keep workers’ health and safety knowledge up to date.

 Five-Year Card Holders and providing evidence:

-• If you are a new applicant: To receive your two-year Green Card, you will need to complete the Safe2Site Online CSCS Green Card Course, covering the Level 1 Award in Health and Safety in a Construction Environment, and pass the CITB Health, Safety and Environment test.
+New applicants – To receive a two-year CSCS Green Card, complete the CSCS card course with an approved provider such as COSAC’s Safe2Site.
+This includes the Level 1 Award in Health and Safety in a Construction Environment and passing the CITB Health, Safety & Environment test.

-• If you have a five-year card nearing expiry and are currently employed: Contact your employer well in advance to obtain the necessary employment verification letter.
-Ensure the letter meets the CSCS requirements.
+Existing five-year cardholders – Contact your employer well in advance to obtain the necessary employment verification letter and ensure it meets CSCS requirements.

 In Conclusion: